2023-24 Graduate Research and Travel Funding Policy

 Travel funds are available to assist with travel to conferences and/or to conduct research during the academic year or the summer break.

-Submitting an application (along with appropriate justification and budget) for travel funds is mandatory.
-Advisors must approve the Travel Funding Request before it is submitted for consideration.
+Submitting an application (along with appropriate justification and budget) for travel for research material funds is mandatory.
+Advisors must approve the Funding Request before it is submitted for consideration.